About COAPRT

 Preliminary Accreditation Applicants

-• 0 Universities
+• 1 Universities

 Program Performance Outcomes

-COAPRT is in year 1 of collecting data for the following outcomes:
+COAPRT collects data for the following outcomes:

 • Graduate School Placement Rate